The Last User

 I prompted the free Perchance AI through iteration after iteration until I got something close to my goal.
 This is interesting, but not a biped.

 Yes, you can ask an AI to synthesize a scene that does not exist in the real world.
 But when asked to build a spiral building, the AI found the concept surprisingly difficult to produce.
-It also assumes that a spiral building must be architecture of the future, not the Tower of Babel, or Pisa, or The Guggenheim.
+It also assumes that a spiral building must be architecture of the future, not the Tower of Babel, or Tower of Pisa, or The Guggenheim.
 Note the airship hovering in the sky.
 A spaceship appears in another variation.

 I wrote a prompt requesting a town with water and gardens.
 But a common AI interpretation of "town" includes skyscrapers.
 I needed to specify a small number of buildings with fewer floors, and add "skyscrapers" and "skyline" to the negative prompt.
 I rejected these and 40 other variations.